- 04 Nov 2022

 WITH calculation as (

-SELECT count(*), country
+SELECT count(*) as count, country

 FROM "Vehicle Sales"